 Q: How does HR contribute to creating office environments that are inclusive and accommodate the diverse needs of employees?

 In conclusion, HR’s involvement in real estate decisions is a testament to its evolving role in the strategic direction of organizations.
-By actively shaping the physical workplace, HR professionals contribute to creating environments that support employee well-being, collaboration, and organizational success in the rapidly changing world of work.
+By actively shaping the physical workplace, HR professionals contribute to creating environments that support well-being, collaboration, and organisational success in the rapidly changing world of work.
 As we continue to navigate the future of work, the partnership between HR and real estate decision-making will be pivotal in building workplaces that empower and inspire the workforce.